Sarthak03shah/Music-Store-Dataset-Analysis-with-SQL/README.md

 Key findings include:

-1.The most popular genre of music is "Rock".
+1. The most popular genre of music is "Rock".

 2. The most popular artist is "Queens".